A panel discussion featuring Human Sexuality Ph.D. program alumni and their professional contributions to the field of critical sexuality studies.

 CIIS’ primarily online Human Sexuality Ph.D. starts with four semesters, 44 units of online coursework, including readings, and discussion boards which are taught asynchronously.
 Students then complete two comprehensive exams and a dissertation that contributes to the field of critical sexuality studies.
 After the completion of the dissertation research and manuscript, a public dissertation defense is held.

-The program also includes academic residency weekends that engage students in-person or via Zoom where necessary.
-The academic residencies consist of three weekends per semester, spaced at the start of the semester, the middle and near the end.
+The program also includes academic residency weekends that engage students both in-person and via Zoom.
+The academic residencies are four-day weekends that take place three times per semester.
+There are two in-person academic residencies that take place at the start of the fall semester and near the end of the spring semester.
+All other academic residencies are virtual.
 Academic residencies are incredibly important for our program, as this is where we meet to inspire and support each other on the journey towards tomorrow’s critical sexuality studies.

 Our semesters are held over fall (Aug-Dec) and spring (Jan-May).
 The average time to complete the program is five to six years for full-time students.